syncfusion-content/maui-docs/MAUI/PDF-Viewer/Free-Text.md

 {% endhighlight %}
 {% endtabs %}

-The `Sfpdfviewer.FreeTextModalViewDisappearing` event is triggered when the modal view is closing.
+The `SfPdfViewer.FreeTextModalViewDisappearing` event is triggered when the modal view is closing.

 {% tabs %}
 {% highlight c# %}